-As explained in Section IIC, when considering mixed states, von Neumann claimed that one only needs to use the density operator ρ and the mean of observable $Tr(\rho A)$.
-In the present paper, we provide a detailed theoretical analysis of another type of states, that we repeatedly used in our application-driven papers since 2007.
-We call these states "random-coefficient pure states" or RCPS, since their coefficients c_k in a given basis are random variables (we compared RCPS with mixed states in Section IV).
+As explained in Section 2.3, when considering mixed states, von Neumann claimed that one only needs to use the density operator ρ and the mean of observable $Tr(\rho A)$.
+In the present paper, we first provide a detailed theoretical analysis of another type of states, that we repeatedly used since 2007 in our papers dedicated to practical quantum information processing (QIP) tasks.
+We call these states "random-coefficient pure states" or RCPS, since their coefficients $\mathbf{c_k}$ in a given basis are random variables (we compared RCPS with mixed states in Section 4).
 With these RCPS too, one can associate a density operator.
-However, restricting the use of RCPS to that operator ρ and moreover possibly to a mean of observable $Tr(\rho A)$ would result in only considering the second-order statistics of the random variables $\mathbf{c}{\mathbf{k}}$ and therefore in ignoring a large part of the information available from RCPS.
-Instead, we proposed to exploit the higher-order (i.e. higher than 2) statistics of $\mathbf{c}{\mathbf{k}}$, through the second-order and higher-order statistics of the associated random probabilities $\mathbf{p}{\mathbf{k}} = |\mathbf{c}{\mathbf{k}}|^2$.
-We showed that this allows one to access much richer information and to solve quantum information processing (QIP) problems that cannot be handled with the mean value $Tr(\rho A)$ only.
+However, restricting the use of RCPS to that operator ρ and moreover possibly to a mean of observable $Tr(\rho A)$ would result in only considering the second-order statistics of the random variables $\mathbf{c_k}$ and therefore in ignoring a large part of the information available from RCPS.
+Instead, we proposed to exploit the higher-order (i.e. higher than 2) statistics of c_k , through the second-order and higher-order statistics of the associated random probabilities $\mathbf{p_k} = |\mathbf{c_k}|^2$.
+We showed that this allows one to access much richer information and to solve QIP problems that cannot be handled with the mean value $\text{Tr}(\rho \hat{A})$ only.
 We illustrated that phenomenon for one concrete QIP problem, related to the well-known quantum process tomography task.
 Many other potential applications of RCPS exist.
 Some of them were suggested above and we plan to investigate such applications in future work.